Remembering our friend and colleague

-Calfee attorneys and staff mourn the passing of our longtime colleague and friend, Donald E. Lampert, Senior Counsel in our Labor and Employment group's Cleveland office, who passed away in early August 2020, after a brief illness.
+Calfee attorneys and staff mourn the passing of our longtime colleague and friend, Donald E. Lampert, Senior Counsel in our Labor and Employment group, who passed away on August 10, 2020, after a brief illness.

 Don’s career at Calfee was dedicated to helping clients with workers’ compensation and related employment litigation needs.
 He represented clients before the Industrial Commission in different Ohio regions and appeared before the full Industrial Commission on numerous occasions.
 Don was known as a “Workers’ Compensation Institution” among the hearing officers at the Industrial Commission, where he will be truly missed.
 Don was a jury trial veteran, appearing in common pleas courts throughout Northern and Central Ohio.
 He frequently argued in the Ohio Supreme Court and various Ohio courts of appeals as well.

 Don was inducted as a Fellow of The College of Workers’ Compensation Lawyers in 2011.
 He was selected for inclusion in The Best Lawyers in America© (1995-2020), and he was named the 2014 Workers’ Compensation “Lawyer of the Year” in Cleveland by Best Lawyers.